-The best 4-person tents 2024: for camping trips with friends or the family
+The best 4-person tents: for group camping trips in any situation

 The best 4-person tents are spacious shelters with enough room for a small family or four adults at a squeeze.
 However, we'd always recommend going a tent size up from the stated capacity, which makes most of these excellent shelters better equipped for up to three adults, realistically – though there are a couple of exceptions, such as the spacious Robens Vista 400.